uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 Specifying params for repertoire dataset import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default, it is assumed that a RepertoireDataset should be imported.
-In this case, the path to the **metadata_file** must be specified.
+In this case, the path to the :code:`metadata_file` must be specified.
 The metadata file is a .csv file which contains one repertoire (filename) per row, and the metadata labels for that repertoire.
 These metadata labels can be used to train classifiers for.
 For more details on structuring the metadata file, see :ref:`What should the metadata file look like?`.
 Note that only the Repertoire files that are present in the metadata file will be imported.

-Other parameters that are specific to the format may be specified under **params** as well, and are explained in more detail for each format under :ref:`Datasets`.
+Other parameters that are specific to the format may be specified under :code:`params` as well, and are explained in more detail for each format under :ref:`Datasets`.

 A complete specification for importing a RepertoireDataset from AIRR format with default parameters may look like this: